You can shop for and buy health insurance on your state exchange. Exchanges can help you choose a plan that fits your needs and budget.

 4. You may be eligible for financial help that will make insurance more affordable.

 The next open enrollment period begins November 15, 2014, and runs through February 15, 2015.
-If you have had a life changing event, you may be able to enroll outside of the open enrollment period.
-If you have questions or need help with enrolling, call the Virginia exchange at 1-800-318-2596.
+If you have had a life-changing event, you may be able to enroll outside of the open enrollment period.
+If you have questions or need help with enrolling, call the District of Columbia exchange at 1-800-318-2596.

 Don't forget -- you can also buy a plan by shopping with Aetna.
 However, you won’t be able to apply for financial help.